Halo-Lab/use-breakpoints-width/README.md

 ```
 ### Debounce delay time

 `useBreakpoints` uses debounce due to optimization purposes.
 You can change the delay time to meet your requirements.
-Provide a new value as the second parameter.
+Provide a new value as the `debounceDelay` property value.
 Number in milliseconds (default 250ms).

 ```js
 ...